|Iter Vehemens ad Necem|

 Each item is defined to be composed of one or two materials.
 Pine spear with iron tip, steel mace with fir handle or copper short sword with bronze hilt are all possible combinations.
 Double material property is also used to code many containers.
 Can of pepsi is an iron can with second substance set to pepsi.

 One very interesting and valuable item is Scroll of Change Material.
 It is so useful developers made wishing engine recognize "SoCM" as a valid phrase.
 As name suggest this magical trinket is able to turn material an item is made of to something else.
 There is intelligence stat requirement to make this feature balanced.

-IVAN features fifteen gods of varying alignments.
+IVAN features fifteen gods of varying alignments (from extremely lawful to extremely chaotic).
 Player character may establish relationship with any deity.
 Unlike most other roguelike games it is possible to pray regardless of alignment.
 However, to do so one must first know correct rituals.
-Those can be learned by reading a special book or by visiting dedicated altar.
+Those can be learned by reading a holy book or by visiting dedicated altar.

-Offering sacrifices increases relationship.
+Offering sacrifices increases relationship with gods.
 There exist certain items and substances which raise standing with given deity more than others.